codess-aus/PL-900/Bus_value.md

 To integrate with an internal third-party API, you need to develop a custom connector yourselves - this requires developers

+You should use Data Loss Prevention (DLP) policies to control the use of connectors to data and services.
+DLP policies control which connectors can be used together in canvas apps and flows.
+In a DLP, you define which connectors are for business data and which are for non-business data.
+For instance, you can define SharePoint as a business connector and DropBox as non-business connector.
+This will prevent anyone in an environment from sending SharePoint documents and putting them in Dropbox.

 ## Dataverse
 You can use Dataverse to store business data used by your applications.
 The data is organized as tables.
 A table is a set of rows used to store data.